stonecharioteer/binary_tree/README.md

 This module showcases how to implement a Binary Tree in Python.

-It implements serialization so that a tree can be written to a file and read back from said file.
+It implements serialization so that a tree can be written to disk and read back from disk.

 ## Setup and Running the Automated Tests